mattkjames7/JupiterMag/README.md

 ## 1 Requirements

-For the Python code to run (without rebuilding the C++ backend), the following Python packages would be required:
+For the Python code to run, the following Python packages would be required:

 - NumPy